BCN3D/BCN3DSigma-Profile-Generator/README.md

 5. **Exit:** Quit the program.

-Pick the desired option by writting its number.

-In order to add, remove or change a nozzle size, filament or quality preconfiguration edit the file *ProfileData.json*.
+In order to add, remove or change a nozzle size, filament or quality preconfiguration edit the file *ProfilesData.json*.

 ## Editing ProfilesData.json